MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 # Steps for compiling this project into a typescript and javascript module
 - Compilation will require two files, a tsconfig.json file for compiling the typescript, and a package.json file that handles the javascript settings.
+- Run the specified commands in the terminal.

 ## Compile typescript to javascript